On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 This section aims to provide numerical results to showcase and clarify the relevant features of a PINN architecture.
 Namely, we define the equation considered as a baseline for the upcoming study.
 Thereupon, we employ PINNs to solve said equation and use the trained architecture to highlight the main difference between PINNs and classical PDE solvers.
 Then, we use the same test case to clarify the issues of the generalization potential of a PINN, which is the core focus of this research.

 For our scope, and without loss of generality, we choose a one-dimensional Poisson equation with a source term in the domain $[-\pi , \pi]$, presented in Equation \eqref{poisson}, as an academic example to showcase and analyze the output of a trained PINN.
-The presented equations are also solved through PINNs in \cite{lu2021deepxde}.
-Such a choice for the equation relies on the richness of frequencies included in its solution, to have a target function that carries enough complexity.
+The presented equations are also solved through PINNs in \cite{lu2021deepxde} and such a choice for the equation relies on the richness of frequencies included in its solution, to have a target function that carries components with various frequencies.
 Moreover, training PINN architectures is also extremely efficient in one dimension, which facilitates the analysis provided in this paper.

 With $f: \mathbb{R}\longrightarrow \mathbb{R}$, the source term, being defined as: